NeilMaude/Extended-Kalman-Filter/README.md

 ## Development Notes

+Kept the Update() and UpdateEKF() functions separate, to demonstrate the difference between Lidar and Radar updates.
+Could re-factor into a single function for more elegance.

+Note also that duplicate calculations have been removed for efficiency in calcs.

 ### Changes to Provided Code

 1. Changed the type of the timestamp variable in `main.cpp` to `long long` (was `long`)